AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Data_Structures_Algorithms/Data_Structures/CS106B_X/8_Advanced_Topics_C++0x/Special Member Functions.md

 >
 > An alternative means for copying data over from the other object uses the STL copy algorithm.
 Recall that copy takes three parameters – two delineating an input range of iterators and one denoting the beginning of an output range – then copies the specified iterator range to the destination.
 > ![](Special%20Member%20Functions.assets/image-20240118160524340.png)
+> **Note that it is not recommended to define the copy constructor with non-const parameter.**

 ## Doubling Freeing Problem